Running a full node

 How to become a Validator on Allora

 This guide provides instructions on how to run a full node for the Allora network.
-There are two primary methods for running an Allora node: using docker compose
+There are two primary methods for running an Allora node: using systemd with cosmosvisor for easier upgrade management (recommended) or using docker compose.
+It's important to choose the method that best suits your environment and needs.

 Prerequisites